-While pretty clear guidelines have been set for property allotment and child custody, the protocols for awarding pet custodianship after a divorce can be a little murky.
+While pretty clear guidelines have been set for property allotment and child custody, the protocols for awarding pet custodianship and petimony after a divorce can be a little murky.

 The question is popping up more often however, as pets are becoming increasingly like family members.
 And the courts are taking the issue seriously too—you can look to 1944’s Akers v.
 Sellers to see that, even 50+ years ago, a pet’s role within a marriage was treated with a significant degree of dignity.

-Sole custody, visitation rights, alimony…we’ll explore a few of those issues and hopefully shed (pun intended) a little light on the matter.
+Sole custody, visitation rights, petimony…we’ll explore a few of those issues and hopefully shed (pun intended) a little light on the matter.

 One of the primary issues to address are the legal nuances between the states—state laws can vary across state lines, which hampers any effort to codify a uniform set of guidelines for the entire country.
 More importantly, local laws are evolving, which puts the legal status of Princess Whiskers in a bit of flux.